TalAter/annyang/README.md

 A tiny javascript SpeechRecognition library that lets your users control your site with voice commands.

-annyang has no dependencies, weighs just 3kb, and is free to use and modify under the MIT license.
+annyang has no dependencies, weighs just 2 KB, and is free to use and modify under the MIT license.

 Demo & Tutorial
 ---------------